-On days where students have PE lessons or co-curricular sport, students must bring in their Wye School PE kit.
+On days where students have PE lessons, students must come to school in their Wye School PE Uniform.
+On days where students have co-curricular sport, students must bring in their kit and change.

-Wye School PE Kit includes:
+Compulsory Wye School PE Uniform includes: